Looked after children

 - Coming into police protection

-- Being subject to a court order, such as an Emergency Protection Order, a Care Order or being remanded in criminal proceedings
+- Being subject to a court order, such as an Emergency Protection Order.
+Being subject to a Care Order.
+Or being remanded in criminal proceedings

 Children can be looked after by:

 - Living with friends or relatives (kinship care), with our agreement